HL7/fhir-shorthand/input/pagecontent/reference.md

 The following restrictions apply to rules:

-* All rules must begin on a new line.
+* All rules MUST begin on a new line.
-* The asterisk symbol must be followed by at least one space.
+* The asterisk symbol MUST be followed by at least one space.
-* The asterisk cannot be preceded by non-whitespace characters on a line.
+* The asterisk MUST NOT be preceded by non-whitespace characters on a line.
-* The asterisk cannot be preceded by whitespace characters, <span style="background-color: #fff5e6;">unless using {%include tu.html%} [indented rule syntax](#indented-rules).</span>
+* The asterisk MUST NOT be preceded by whitespace characters, <span style="background-color: #fff5e6;">unless using {%include tu.html%} [indented rule syntax](#indented-rules).</span>

 The following table is a summary of the rule syntax.